Cruel0224/Front-End-Pro/README.md

-Task

-Write a function greetUser that takes one parameter, the username (a string),

-and returns a string like this: "Hello, [NAME]!"
+Implement the function generateKey(length, characters), which returns a string of random characters from the set characters of length length.